Modjoo/TV-Show-Time/README.md

 composer install
 ```

-copy the file .env.example and rename it .env
+copy the file .env.example, rename it .env and configure it.

 ### Generate api key